chrivand/meraki-mx-security-events-workflow/README.md

 ![](screenshots/missing-info.png)

-5. Click on update and fill in the Meraki and Webex API key.
+5. Click on **UPDATE** and fill in the Meraki and Webex API key.
 These are not stored as plain text, as they are stored as "secure strings" in SecureX.

 > **Note:** To obtain your Meraki API key, please follow these steps: https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API